This is a guide on axolotl care. Here you can read all about axolotl and how to best keep them as pets.

 Are axolotl nocturnal or diurnal?

-Can axolotl be kept together?
+Can axolotls be kept together?

-Axolotls are not really social, and it is actually best to keep them solo.
+Axolotls are not really social, and it is best to keep them solo.
 When kept together, they may nip at each other and damage their gills and feet, so I recommend keeping them by themselves.

 If you want more than one, you will need a big enough enclosure that they can get away from each other if needed.
 If you find them injuring each other, they will need to be separated.